| SiGN UP! join

 scents.

-The most essential element required to evoke that Bollywood ambience is
+most essential element required to evoke that Bollywood ambience

-the fabulous music of this genre of film.
-Here are four picks, all of
+is the fabulous music of this genre of film.
+Here are four

-overview of both ballads and duets as well as danceable club music
+ballads and duets as well as danceable club music from

 - Bombay

-The film stills of Indian mobsters, thugs, and other seedy folks are
+stills of Indian mobsters, thugs, and other seedy folks

-priceless.
-The songs make for a good background soundtrack, as each
+are priceless.
+The songs make for a good background soundtrack,

-one is actually incidental music from movie chase scenes and
+as each one is actually incidental music from movie chase

-dramatic moments.
-A personal favorite track: "Good, the Bad,
+scenes and dramatic moments.
+A personal favorite track: "Good,

 |